Travel in Austria

 The Styrian Armoury – The Largest in the World

-The Armoury, located in an impressive ancient building in the heart of the city, is the largest in the world!
-This museum houses about 32,000 weapons, suits of armor, and various armaments that were used for battles or military parades.
+The Armoury collection (Landeszeughaus), housed in an impressive historic building in the heart of Graz, is the largest of its kind in the world.
+The museum displays around 32,000 weapons, suits of armor, and various armaments used in battles and military parades.

-The reason there are so many ancient weapons in Graz is that between the 15th and 18th centuries, Styria was a real battlefield.
-The residents of the area and soldiers from all over the empire had to fight against the Ottoman and Hungarian armies that invaded this area several times.
-To be prepared for the fierce battles, the soldiers needed many weapons, and for this reason, they kept such a large arsenal within the city.
+The abundance of ancient weapons in Graz reflects the region’s turbulent history.
+Between the 15th and 18th centuries, Styria was frequently a battlefield.
+Local residents and soldiers from across the empire had to defend the area against repeated Ottoman and Hungarian invasions.
+To prepare for these fierce conflicts, a vast arsenal was maintained in the city.

-During World War II, the ancient weapons were moved to hiding places throughout Styria, and thus they were saved from the numerous bombings.
-After the war, the weapons were returned to the original Armoury building, which remained intact.
+During World War II, the collection was moved to secure locations throughout Styria, protecting it from extensive bombings.
+After the war, the weapons were returned to the original Armoury building, which survived the conflict intact.

 Opening Hours: